 Once you’ve got the foundation of your personal brand, the most important thing to do is keep moving forward with it.
 You don’t have to have it all figured out overnight; it’s something that evolves.
 But you will need to make sure your personal branding is working for you, rather than against you.

 Once you’ve had your personal brand up and running for a while, or you’re reviewing the success of your current branding, it’s important to check in.
 Ask yourself:

-- Does it sound like the same person is engaging on social media, emailing potential clients and creating marketing materials?
+Does it sound like the same person is engaged on social media, emailing potential clients and creating marketing materials?
 Or is it disjointed?